JonathanMcCormickJr/OSSP-CS/Term-04/satan/README.md

 4. If you had to pick one word to describe ‘Satan’, what would it be?
 5. On a scale from 1 (totally good) to 10 (totally evil), what would you rate Satan as?
 7. Do you know any Satanists personally?
+8. In which decade were you born?
+9. What is your gender?